 Best Types of Pots for Living Room Plants

 The pots that host your plants are as much a decorating tool as the plants themselves and are available in a wide variety of sizes and styles.
 Add another dimension to your decor by mixing and matching different pots, adding an extra decorative layer to your space.
 Suspend hanging planters to add verticality to your living room.
-With small planters, it’s possible to maintain a variety of plants that add verticality, color, and texture to your living space.
+With small planters, it’s possible to maintain various plants that add verticality, color, and texture to your living space.

 1. Hanging Pots

 Hanging plant pots come in so many different beautiful designs.
-There are ones in metal, with geometric frames, to leather ropes with rattan pots, even to poured concrete ones.
+There are ones in metal, with geometric frames, leather ropes with rattan pots, and even poured concrete ones.
 The world is your oyster with this, have fun with it and choose whichever one speaks to you most.
 From space constraints to pet safety to pure aesthetics, there are so many reasons why you might want to hang plants in your home.
 I’ve spent my fair share of time up a ladder with a drill in my hand.
-It can be a fun DIY project, whether you want to create the hanging planter yourself, or just install a pre-bought one.
+It can be a fun DIY project, whether you want to create the hanging planter yourself or install a pre-bought one.

 2. Ceramic Pots